Stasenko-Konstantin/ggcr/README.md

     Goodgame: welcome!

-and then it starts reading your chat history from the beginning. it loads new messages every minute.
+and then it starts reading your chat history from last 10 msgs. it loads new messages every 10 sec.